Developer Guide

 [written by: Yang Yue]

-The mark done feature allows users to mark a specific appointment in the appointment book as done using APPT_INDEX
+The mark done feature allows users to mark a specific appointment in the appointment book as done using APPT_INDEX to specify the appointment in the list of appointments.

 1.1 Implementation